cocos/cocos-docs/en/ui-system/components/editor/pageview.md

         const pageChangedEventHandler = new EventHandler();
         // This Node is the node to which your event processing code component belongs pageChangedEventHandler.target = this.node;
-        // This is the code file name
-        pageChangedEventHandler.component = 'example';
+        // This is the script class name pageChangedEventHandler.component = 'example';
         pageChangedEventHandler.handler = 'callback';
         pageChangedEventHandler.customEventData = 'foobar';